venven16/Exploratory-Data-Analysis-on-Spotify-2023-Dataset_HIPE/README.md

 **Function: `plt.xlabel('Valence (in %)')`**

-**Description:** This line labels the x-axis as `Valence (in %)`, clarifying that the horizontal axis represents the beats per minute of the tracks.
+**Description:** This line labels the x-axis as `Valence (in %)`, clarifying that the horizontal axis represents the valence in %.

 **Function: `plt.ylabel('Acousticness (in %)')`**

-**Description:** With this line labeling the y-axis "Acousticness (in %)," the vertical axis is shown to be the number of streams for the tracks.
+**Description:** With this line labeling the y-axis "Acousticness (in %)," the vertical axis is shown to be the number acousticness in %.

 **Function: `plt.tight_layout()`**